Savory Zucchini Muffins with Green Chiles

-Whole Wheat Zucchini Muffins with Chiles and Cheese took quite a few tries to perfect the recipe, but the final version of these muffins are loaded with flavor!
+Savory Zucchini Muffins with Green Chiles took a few tries to perfect the recipe, but these muffins are loaded with flavor!
 And anyone who likes green chiles and cheese is going to love this muffin recipe.

 (Scroll down for complete recipe with nutritional information.)

 - I used a combination of grated yellow squash and zucchini, but use whichever you have a surplus of.
 I grated it with my food processor, but a large hand grater will work too.

 - My first few tries were way too wet, so some good bakers gave me the tip of putting the zucchini inside a dish towel and squeezing out all the liquid.
 I highly recommend doing that!
 You’ll be amazed at how much water comes out.

 - Drain a small can of whole green chiles, then stack them up and chop into very small pieces.
 Then take a paper towel and cover the diced chiles, pressing down so the towel absorbs even more of the juice.
 They should look fairly dry like this when you put them into the bowl.
 (When I used green chiles that come already diced, they were too wet.)

 - In a medium-sized bowl, combine the grated zucchini or squash, diced green chiles, grated cheese, and finely grated Parmesan.
 Then beat together the buttermilk and eggs and mix it into these wet ingredients.

 - In a small bowl, combine the White Whole Wheat Flour (affiliate link), sweetener, sea salt, baking soda, and baking powder.